To the Members

 f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-The Company's Statutory Auditors BSR & Co.
-LLP ("BSR") CharteredAccountants (Firm Registration No. 101248W/W - 100022) issued their report on theStandalone and Consolidated Financial Statements of the Company and the same is appendedhere to this Report.
-The Auditors' Reports on the Standalone and Consolidated Financial Statements do notcontain any qualification reservation or adverse remark.
+The Statutory Auditors have issued their reports on the Standalone and ConsolidatedFinancial Statements of the Company and these are appended here to this report.
+TheStatutory Auditors' Reports on the Standalone and Consolidated Financial Statements do notcontain any qualification reservation or adverse remark.

 Board and its committees